-A concrete pedestal or steel-mounting base that elevates the machine approximately 102 mm (4 inches) above the floor level is recommended to provide easy access to the loading door.
-Allow a minimum of 610 mm (24 inches) of clearance behind the rear of the machine, to provide access for motor removal.
-Refer to Fig. 1-1 and 1-2 for machine bolt-down dimensions.
+A concrete pedestal or steel-mounting base that elevates the machine approximately 102mm (4 inches) above the floor level is recommended to provide easy access to the loading door.
+Allow a minimum 610 mm (24 inches) of clearance behind the rear of the machine to provide access for motor service.
+Refer to Figures Figure 1-1 and Figure 1-2 for machine bolt-down dimensions.
+Contact a Dexter laundry equipment distributor for recommended steel mounting bases.

 If an elevated concrete pedestal is desired, it should be embedded into the existing floor.
 Anchor bolts should be 19 mm x 200 mm (3/4" x 8"), grade 8 or better, headed by a 10 cm (4 inch) square fish plate and should protrude 64 mm (2 1/2") above the finished surface of the pedestal.

-EXPANSION ANCHORS ARE NOT RECOMMENDED FOR USE IN CONCRETE PEDESTALS, BECAUSE THE ANCHORS ARE TOO CLOSE TO AN EDGE, CAUSING IT TO BREAK OUT.
-(See Fig. 1-1 and 1-3.)
+EXPANSION ANCHORS ARE NOT RECOMMENDED FOR USE IN CONCRETE PEDESTALS BECAUSE THE ANCHORS ARE TOO CLOSE TO AN EDGE, CAUSING IT TO BREAK OUT.